Benjymack/video-tracker/README.md

 python video_tracker/main.py     # Run the application
 ```

-If, when opening a video file, only a black rectangle is visible, then you may need to install LAV Filters.
+If, when opening a video file, only a black rectangle is visible or you see a DirectShow error (0x80040266), then you may need to install LAV Filters.
 Installer: <https://github.com/Nevcairiel/LAVFilters/releases/latest>
 Source code: <https://github.com/Nevcairiel/LAVFilters>